fabriziotappero/snupy.org/work/proj-1.md

 title:
 ---

-This is a teaser for a one day training video I have done with Julio César Gaona Nuñez.
-He is a mountain bike rider for the very well known [sports clothing brand Fox Head](http://www.foxhead.com).
-This video was shot in the surroundings of Corbera de Lloebregat, Spain.
+This is a video documentary of the incredible 6 time motorbike World champion [Adam Raga](http://adamraga.es/).

+When I met Adam and saw what he could do with his bike, I told myself *"I must capture this in a video and show it the World"*.
+It took me some time and some energy but it was well worth it.

+Adam was kind enough to dedicate some of his very intensive training time for the creation of this video. thank you!

-<iframe src="//player.vimeo.com/video/102645332?title=0&amp;byline=0&amp;portrait=0" frameborder="0" width="300" height="170" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/153500787?title=0&amp;byline=0&amp;portrait=0" frameborder="0" width="300" height="170" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 More videos at [my Vimeo page.](http://vimeo.com/fabriziotappero)